 My research interests are in development economics applied to intra-household decision making, behavioral economics, and applied econometrics.
 Learn more about my research here.

-- Castilla, Carolina and Thomas Walker.
-(2013) “Is Ignorance Bliss?
+- Castilla, Carolina (with Thomas Walker).
+2013.
+“Is Ignorance Bliss?
 Gender Differences in the Effect of Asymmetric Information on Intra-Household Allocation.”
-American Economic Review, 103 (3): 263-268.
+American Economic Review: P&P, 103 (3): 263-268.

 - Castilla, Carolina (with Timothy Haab).
 2013.
 “Limited Attention to Search Costs in the Gasoline Retail Market: Evidence from a Choice Experiment on Consumer Willingness to Search.”
 American Journal of Agricultural Economics, 95 (1): 181-199.

 - Castilla, Carolina.
 2012.
 “Subjective Well-being and Reference Dependence: Insights from Mexico.”
-Journal of Economic Inequality, 10 (2).
+Journal of Economic Inequality, 10 (2): 219 - 238.
 Previously Circulated as: “Subjective Poverty and Reference Dependence: Income over Time, Aspirations and Reference Groups.”
 UNU-WIDER Working Paper 2010/76.

-- Castilla, Carolina.
-2011 “Ties that Bind: The Kin System as a Mechanism of Income-Hiding between Spouses in Rural Ghana.”(under review)
+- Ties that Bind: The Kin System as a Mechanism of Income-Hiding between Spouses in Rural Ghana.
+UNU-WIDER Working Paper 2013/007.